bobheadxi/gobenchdata/README.md

 <br />

+## About

+`gobenchdata` was inspired by the [deno.land](https://deno.land/benchmarks.html) continuous benchmarks, which aims to display performance improvements/regressions on a continuous basis.

+It is available as a GitHub action or a command-line application.

 ## GitHub Action

-A GitHub Action for uploading Go benchmark data to `gh-pages` using `gobenchdata`.
+`gobenchdata` can be used as GitHub Action for uploading Go benchmark data as JSON to `gh-pages` and visualizing it with a generated web app (using `gobenchdata-web`) or your own web application.

 ### Setup